Repeater

 Q: Where can I purchase Repeater?

-Repeater can be purchased here:https://slatedigital.com/repeater-delay/
+Repeater can be purchased by clicking this link.

 Q: What delay models come with Repeater?